joonro/blog/posts/powershell-customizations.rst

 git
 ~~~

-To get git-related information on your prompt, you should get
+To get git-related information on your prompt, you should get `posh-git <https://github.com/dahlbyk/posh-git>`_.
+Then,
-``posh-git``.
-Then, you can show the git-related information with the following:
+you can show the git-related information with the following:

 .. code-block:: powershell